Game Management Unit 30B

 Hunter access in unit 30B has been reduced over the past several years due to the amount of private property in the area.
 The Arizona Game and Fish Department continues to make efforts to improve access into locked areas and through our Stewardship Programs in attempt to maintain current access and in some cases re-establish lost access into locked areas.
 Sportsmen need to look for signs, read and obey all signs posted throughout the unit.
 If you have questions please call our office prior to going on a hunting trip.
 Remember, good landowner relations begin with you.

 Areas such as the Mule Mountains have access roads locked going into Sandy Bobb, Dixie, and Mexican Canyon.
 Foot access into these areas is granted on State Land.
 Foot access and limited vehicular access is allowed into Dry, Abbott, and Gadwell Canyons on the 47 Ranch.
 Access along Highway 80 north of Bisbee is denied through private ranches, although access on the Juniper Flats Road to the top of the mountain range exists just north of mule pass.
 The Juniper Flats Road travels northeast through private parcels of land to the radio towers.
 Freeport- McMoRan owns large tracts of land in the southern end of the Mules, specifically in the Bisbee area.
 In some cases, no signs are posted on the boundaries, however trespassing is enforced.
 Access to Escabrosa Ridge, the southwest portion of the Mule Mountains, can be accessed off of Highway 92 between Bisbee and milepost 345 and 350.
-Homes have been built at the mouth of Moore and Bolsa Canyons, affecting access to the mountain is those areas, and several homes have been constructed and roads locked in the Abrigo Canyon/Red Mountain area.
+Homes have been built at the mouth of Moore and Bolsa Canyons, affecting limited access to the mountain is those areas, and several homes have been constructed and roads posted/ locked in the Abrigo Canyon/Red Mountain area.
 These are things to be aware of and remember do not shoot within a quarter of a mile of a residence.
-The east side of the Mule's can be accessed off the High Lonesome Road, south of Davis Road, or north of Highway 80.
+The east side of the Mule’s can be accessed off the High Lonesome Road, south of Davis Road, or north of Highway 80.
 Two roads access the mountain.
 The first road to the right past the gas pipeline road south of Davis Road accesses Johnson Canyon., and north to Gadwell Canyon on the 47 Ranch (look for the Access Sign).
 The road south of the Dixie Canyon Ranch Road accesses Cintura Hill.
-Access at milepost 10, Davis Road was locked in 1999 and is no longer an access point to the north end of the Mule Mountains.
-Traditionally, this route is used extensively by mule deer, javelina, quail, and dove hunters.
-Use the High Lonesome Road access as the access route into the north end of the Mule Mountains.

 The area between Davis Road, north to the Gleason Road can be accessed off of both the Gleason and Davis Roads at several locations.
-These roads access Stockton Hill, Hay Mountain, Signal Mountain, and Outlaw Mountain.
-Be aware that some of these areas are posted "no hunting", and some ranches require personal contact to gain access, written permission, require sportsmen to sign in/sign out and use of “Ranch Passes” while on the property.
+The Double U Ranch or Telles Ranch, is completely locked and does no longer allow hunting.
+Some ranches require personal contact to gain access, written permission, require sportsmen to sign in/sign out and use of “Ranch Passes” while on the property.
 This area is also considered critical access with extensive time being devoted to secure sportsmen access in the area, which has benefited many mule deer, javelina, quail, and dove hunters in the past.
 Aproximately 9,000 acres in the Gleason area has been developed and is known as the High Lonesome Ranch Estates.
-Homes exist in the area north and east of the Double U Ranch, east to High Lonesome Road, which travels south from Gleason.
 The area has limited State Land located along Gleason Rd.
 Please utilize maps to determine the land status in the area.
 Most of the private property within the development and on the outer boundary is posted “No Hunting/Trespassing”.
 The Tombstone Heritage Ranch entry gate is located at the junction of High Lonesome Road and Davis Road.
 This area is under development and is no longer an access road.

 The Dragoon Mountains are part of the Coronado National Forest and can be accessed from the north at Dragoon.
 The Old Ranch Road in Dragoon, AZ accesses Jordan Canyon.
 Four Canyon is inaccessible through private property at the Fourr Ranch Headquarters located at the end of Old Ranch Rd.
 Lizard Lane provides access on the north end of the Dragoons.
 Access along the east side of the Mountain exists at the Golden Rule Road, off the Dragoon Road.
 This road travels south along the east side of the mountain to Cochise Stronghold Road.
 Other access points exist off the Pearce Road and Middle-March Road.
 Access is open along the west side of the mountain, into Henry Canyon, Slavin Canyon, and the West Stronghold Canyon.
 Access to the west side of the mountain, south of the Middle-March Road can also be accessed by traveling northeast on the Bennett Ranch road east of Tombstone off the Gleason Road.
 This road travels toward the mountain, to Henry Canyon, and eventually connects to the Middle-March Road pending passable road conditions.
 The road crosses private property and is considered critical access.
 The Bennett Ranch has sportsmen respect signs posted.
 Access across private property from Highway 80 and Curtis Flats Road junction, east across the Dragoon Mountain Ranch to Lower Slavin Canyon on the Coronado National Forest has been lost due to development.
 The Dragoon Mountain Ranch property boundary is posted “no trespassing”.
 A map of the area can be obtained at a Forest Service Office or map store.